fbpx

 Day 10 - West Kimberley Gorges / Broome

 This morning's major attraction is Dimalurru (Tunnel Creek) – an extensive limestone cave system extending 750 m underground.
 Inside, shards of sunlight stream through crevices, little bats flutter above you and enormous stalactites point down from the ceiling.
 In the late 1800s, an Indigenous man called Jandamarra waged a one-man uprising against European settlers, becoming a hero to his people.
-You’ll hear a bit about his legacy during a tour through Tunnel Creek, then you’ll make the final drive to Broome, arriving in time for a stunning Cable Beach sunset.
-Your trip now comes to an end and no further activities or accommodation is planned.
+You’ll hear a bit about his legacy during your time at Tunnel Creek, then you’ll make the final drive to Broome, where your trip comes to an end in the late afternoon or evening.

 Trip Dates